Molly White: Cryptocurrency criticism

-White's Twitter thread on flaws in the proposed cryptocurrency project Cryptoland went viral and led to large-scale ridicule of the now-inactive project.
-In early 2022, she proposed that the Wikimedia Foundation cease accepting cryptocurrency donations, which she argued were associated with predatory technologies and no longer ethical.
+White's Twitter thread on flaws in the proposed cryptocurrency project, Cryptoland, went viral and led to large-scale ridicule of the now-inactive project.
+In early 2022, she proposed that the Wikimedia Foundation cease accepting cryptocurrency donations, which she argued were associated with predatory technologies and no longer were ethical.
 Following a community vote with majority support among participating Wikipedia editors, the Foundation adopted her proposal in May 2022.

-She also sees privacy and harassment implications with having an individual's entire transaction history permanently available and accessible to the public via blockchain, and has been surprised by how few companies consider vectors for abuse.
-According to White, "Any time you're talking about taking user-generated content and putting it into immutable storage, you're going to have really serious problems."
-She holds that crypto has not democratized the web but has exacerbated inequalities, stating that Web3 technologies have actually re-centralized power under the control of a few wealthy investors, many of whom are already very influential in shaping the current web tech landscape, according to White.
+She sees privacy and harassment implications with having an individual's entire transaction history permanently available and accessible to the public via blockchain, and has been surprised by how few companies consider vectors for abuse.
+According to White, "any time you're talking about taking user-generated content and putting it into immutable storage, you're going to have really serious problems."
+She holds that crypto has not democratized the web but has exacerbated inequalities, stating that Web3 technologies have re-centralized power under the control of a few wealthy investors, many of whom, according to White, are already very influential in shaping the current web tech landscape.
 She also says that positive use cases for the technology have largely consisted of situations in which "any replacement is better than what exists", such as sending funds to people struggling to live in sanctioned states.

 White has called for federal regulation of the crypto industry.
 She signed a June 2022 letter to the U.S. Congress with 25 other technologists urging regulation.
-The letter states, in part, that blockchain technology is "poorly suited for just about every purpose currently touted as a present or potential source of public benefit."
+The letter states, in part, that blockchain technology is "poorly suited for just about every purpose currently touted as a present or potential source of public benefit".
 White opposed a cryptocurrency regulatory proposal by Senators Kirsten Gillibrand and Cynthia Lummis for its leniency on the industry.
 She argued cryptocurrencies are treated as consumer investments, more like a security than a commodity, and should be handled by the U.S. Securities and Exchange Commission, not the Commodity Futures Trading Commission.

 At a March 2023 SXSW talk, White claimed that the tech industry's shift to artificial intelligence displayed a similar pattern of hype and uncritical media coverage as happened with blockchain technology.